 If there are any relevant changes to the ISA regulations, we'll apply them to your account straightaway.
 When you open a cash ISA you must be resident in the UK for tax purposes.
 You can also open one if you're a Crown employee serving overseas, or you're married to or in civil partnership with a Crown employee serving overseas.

-We will need your National Insurance number (NINO) and date of birth.
+With Junior Cash ISA, the child must be resident in the UK (or a Crown employee serving overseas, or married to, in civil partnership with, or dependent on a Crown employee serving overseas).
+We will need your National Insurance number (NINO) and date of birth (or those of the child if it's a Junior Cash ISA).

-Having a Bank of Scotland cash ISA
+Having a Bank of Scotland Cash ISA

-- You mustn't subscribe to more than one Bank of Scotland cash ISA in the same tax year.
-This doesn't apply if you're using the 'additional permitted subscription allowance' after the death of your spouse or civil partner; - You mustn't use it as security for a loan; - You mustn't transfer it to someone else's name (although you can transfer it to another bank or building society as an ISA in your name); - You mustn't use it to hold money for someone else e.g. if you're a trustee; - You will need to make a new application if you've not added to your Bank of Scotland ISA for a full tax year and then want to pay money in again; - You must tell us if you move abroad.
-For more detail see the Good to know section below
+- You mustn't subscribe to more than one Bank of Scotland Cash ISA in the same tax year.
+This doesn't apply if you're using the 'additional permitted subscription allowance' after the death of your spouse or civil partner - You mustn't use it as security for a loan - You mustn't transfer it to someone else's name (although you can transfer it to another bank or building society as an ISA in your name) - You mustn't use it to hold money for someone else e.g. if you're a trustee - You must tell us if you move abroad.
+For more details see the Good to know section below